dynstat/Leetcode-in-Py-and-Cpp/README.md

-# Coding Challenges Repository
+# Coding Problems Repository

-This repository contains solutions to various coding challenges from platforms like LeetCode.
+This repository contains solutions to various coding problems from platforms like LeetCode.
 The solutions are implemented in Python and C++.

 ## Structure